Bear Wandering Near San Gabriel Valley Homes Climbs Into Tree

 Comments

+Authorities regained contact after the bear climbed up a tree Thursday morning near Sixth

-LA VERNE (CBSLA) — A bear climbed into a tree Thursday in a Southern California residential neighborhood.
+LA VERNE (CBSLA) — A brown bear climbed into a tree Thursday in a Southern California residential neighborhood.

-Officials say the bear was initially seen late Wednesday night in the San Dimas area near Via Los Santos.
+Officials say the bear – estimated to be about 250 pounds – was initially seen late Wednesday night in the San Dimas area near the 700 block of Via Los Santos.

 Los Angeles County Sheriff’s deputies kept an eye on the animal for about an hour before he wandered into La Verne, where he was later seen hanging around Damien High School.

-Authorities regained contact after the bear climbed up a tree Thursday morning in La Verne.
+Authorities regained contact after the bear climbed up a tree Thursday morning near Sixth

-Wildlife officials were called to the scene.
+Wildlife officials were called to the scene, where they were expected to tranquilize the bear.